sylwiamolitor/exercise/README.md

-This project was developed as part of an interview process.
+# This project was developed as part of an interview process.
+### It serves as an educational example to demonstrate the principles of inheritance and polymorphism in object-oriented programming (OOP).
+The project is designed to illustrate how classes can inherit properties and methods from parent classes, and how polymorphism allows for methods to be overridden in derived classes, enabling a single interface to represent different underlying forms (data types).